IBM/maximo-labs/MkDocs/omnio_8.8/docs/prereqs.md

 *These exercises are designed for MAS Monitor and not the Maximo Asset Monitor SaaS edition.*

 !!! attention
-    This lab requires Maximo Monitor 8.8.1 or later.
+    This lab requires Maximo Monitor 8.8.1 or later.</br>
+    MAS application entitlement must be `Limited` or higher.

 # All Exercises